3 min read

 2. ACHIEVEMENT

 For some employees, there is nothing more motivating and satisfying than the sense of accomplishment at work.
 According to McClelland's Human Motivation Theory, this person “needs challenging, but not impossible, projects, and thrives on overcoming difficult problems or situations.”
 They also thrive when they connect with their leader and receive constructive feedback, recognition, and praise from them.
-So, if you’re looking to motivate your employees and enrich their jobs, look for opportunities where they can experience a strong sense of pride, accomplishment, and achievement.
+Using reward power effectively, leaders can motivate these employees by providing opportunities where they can experience a strong sense of pride, accomplishment, and achievement.
+This approach not only enriches their jobs but also enhances their overall engagement and productivity.

 3. ACCOUNTABILITY